earthly/earthly/docs/guides/build-args.md

        output | --> exporting outputs
 ```

-If we re-run `earthly --build-arg name=world +hello`, we will see that the echo command is cached (and won't re-display the hello world text):
+If we re-run `earthly +hello --name=world`, we will see that the echo command is cached (and won't re-display the hello world text):

 ```
 +foo | *cached* --> RUN echo "hello $name"